akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 # Overview

 Tailored Imports is a new import profile that is available to all SaaS users (Enterprise and Growth Edition).
-It helps you to import your product information in XLSX <!--or CSV -->files, with different structures to what the PIM usually accepts.
+It helps you to import your product information in an XLSX file, with different structures to what the PIM usually accepts.
-For instance, let's assume your supplier or brand sends you their product information in different XLSX files; each with different structures:
+For instance, let's assume your supplier or brand sends you their product information in different XLSX files, each with different structures:
 * Supplier A sends a file with columns named: "Product ID", "Model Name", "Online description", and "Color".
 * Brand B sends a file with columns named: "Gencod", "Web title", "Long label", "Web description", "Supplied accessories".

 **Without** Tailored Import you have to manually modify your spreadsheet to conform with a regular import profile.
 This includes time spent converting attributes from label to code, transforming labels, and converting measurements, along with many more manual operations.

-Thanks to Tailored Import, you can configure all your needs (mapping, operations) via an import and use it as often as necessary. **You no longer need to manually edit your XLSX <!-- or CSV files -->when you need to import product information.**
+Thanks to Tailored Import, you can configure all your needs (mapping, operations) via an import and use it as often as necessary. **You no longer need to manually edit your XLSX files when you need to import product information.**

 :::tips
 To learn more about Tailored Import and how to use this feature, please watch our training video [Tailored Imports](https://akademy.akeneo.com/tailored-imports).
 :::

 :::info
 We will continue to add new capabilities to our new Tailored Import functionality throughout the year.
-At this time, the following attribute types aren’t available to be mapped: `Price` (work in progress), `Table`, `File` & `Image`.
+At this time, the following attribute types aren’t available to be mapped: `Table`, `File` & `Image`.
 In addition, the following system properties aren't available to be mapped: `Parent`, `Family variant`, `Groups` & `Associations`.
 Finally, please note we don't currently support media files import for now.
 :::